 In the 1960’s, Trocchi devoted most of his energy toward organizing a broad collaboration of international underground movements under the auspices of what he called the Sigma Project.
 It was an eclectic and protean effort, with no concrete direction, but with a wide focus.
 The Sigma Project resulted on more than 30 varied publications, and attracted a great deal of attention.

 Although it took up much of his time, Sigma was only one of Trocchi’s activities in the 1960’s.
 He also organized the 1965 Albert Hall poetry reading, which brought the work of Allen Ginsberg, Laurence Ferlinghetti, and others to the attention of a large British audience.
 He was visiting lecturer in sculpture at St. Martin’s School of Art (London), and he translated the work of a number of French novelists, including Andre Pieyre de Mandiargues, Jan Cremer, Harriet Daimler.
 Rene de Obaldia and Valentine Penrose.
 He also wrote his only nonfiction book,Drugs of the Mind, published in 1970.

 Prolific as he was, Trocchi’s publishing activities waned during the last 15 years of his life.
 Although he worked for many years on a sequel to Cain’s Book and a novel called “The Long Book,” they remained unpublished at the time of his death, of pneumonia, 1984.
 Since then,Trocchi’s reputation as a leader in the avant-garde movements of the mid-20th century has grown steadily.

-Go here for the finding aid of the Alexander Trocchi Papers at Washington University.
+Go here to explore the finding aid of the Alexander Trocchi Papers and other Trocchi resources at Washington University.